-Many of the problems we see with page sizes is because content writers have downloaded images from Canva, which suggests you use PNGs by default.
-This leads to a scenario where you have a bunch of 0.5mb+ PNG images on a page that would have been 0.1mb as JPGs
+Many of the problems we see with web page sizes is because content writers have downloaded images from Canva, which suggests you use PNGs by default.
+This leads to a scenario where you have a bunch of 0.5mb+ PNG images on a web page that would have been 0.1mb as JPGs

 Shortpixel has a PNG to JPG conversion method to fix this, however, it can be buggy at times.
 This plugin also works well but can be clunky on sites with a considerable number of images.

 Like the PNG issue above, we commonly see sites where the image size or resolution is huge compared to their placement on the site.
 Using a 5000-pixel wide image in a section where the image is 500 pixels means the image file will be 5-10x larger than it needs to be.

 The approach we take here is to fix this on important pages manually and then use the bulk resize feature in Shortpixel to bring images across the site down to a maximum resolution.

 Run web pages through a speed test tool

 Speaking of content writers, include a step in your publishing process where you have the writer run the page through a speed test tool once it’s published to check the web page size.
 Many web page size issues could easily be avoided if this happened when each web page was published.